asibahi/asibahi.github.io/Thoughts/Practical Arabic Justification.md

 # Practical Arabic Justification

 Here are some links that you might want to look at:
-- [Deficiencies of Handling Arabic Script in OpenType | Aida Sakkal and Mamoun Sakkal | Tech Talks 2021](https://www.youtube.com/watch?v=Ai4dgLpFMx8).
+- [Deficiencies of Handling Arabic Script in OpenType.
+Aida Sakkal and Mamoun Sakkal.
+Tech Talks 2021](https://www.youtube.com/watch?v=Ai4dgLpFMx8).
 Mamoun Sakkal is a rather well known Arabic type designer.
 The video goes over the practical problems of justification in detail.
 - [On Arabic justitifcation part 2 by Titus Nemeth](https://research.reading.ac.uk/typoarabic/on-arabic-justification-part-2-software-implementations/).
 (Look at parts 1 and 3 as well).
 - [About Digital Khatt.](https://digitalkhatt.org/about) Real world (as it gets) examples of some of the ideas of Arabic justification.
 This is a public github project you can find [here](https://github.com/DigitalKhatt).
 - [Making JSTF better by Simon Cozens on TypeDrawers](https://typedrawers.com/discussion/3465/making-jstf-better)